CommunityToolkit/Windows/components/Media/samples/PipelineVisualFactory.md

 ---
 title: PipelineVisualFactory
 author: erinwoo
-description: A brush can be used to display a tiled image as a background.
+description: A helper type that can be used to create sprite visuals with custom Win2D/Composition effects chains and attach them to UI elements.
+It can create the same visual brushes as the PipelineBrush type, but it can attach them directly on the underlying Visual instance backing a UI element.
+This can make the XAML code less verbose and more efficient, as there is no need to insert additional elements just so that a brush can be applied to them.
 keywords: pipeline, visual, factory, pipe
 dev_langs:
   - csharp